-That NCVA continue to collaborate with VAC to ensure that the adult residential care needs of the veteran are addressed through the expansion of the current VIP program and long-term care policy of the department so as to provide financial assistance in this area of institutionalized care.
+That NCVA continue to collaborate with VAC to ensure that the adult residential care needs of the veteran are addressed through the expansion of the current Veterans Independence Program (VIP) and long-term care policy of the department so as to provide financial assistance in this area of institutionalized care.

-That NCVA continue to work with the OVO in drawing to the attention of the Liberal government the inequity that has resulted in the gap that currently exists in the VAC health-care regulations concerning financial coverage for adult residential care.
+That NCVA continue to work with the Office of the Veterans Ombud in drawing to the attention of the Liberal government the inequity that has resulted in the gap that currently exists in the VAC health-care regulations concerning financial coverage for adult residential care.